PureStorage-OpenConnect/px-gitops/create-branch/readme.md

 ![](./pod-details.png?raw=true "Title")

-Note: You should have the latest version of git on your local system.
+**Note**: You should have the latest version of git on your local system.

 **To clone the repository, run this command**